|Home | Clinical | About Us | Support | Publications|

 The successful developed retinal restoration model has since been improved by refining the instruments and adding different trophic factors.

-In addition to continue improving the successful developed retinal restoration model, Dr. Seiler has been working with Dr. Hans Keirstead (UC Irvine until 2014) on the project to develop human embryonic stem cells into transplantable sheets of immature retina.
-She recently received a 3-year grant from the California Institute for Regenerative Medicine (CIRM) to develop 3D retina with RPE from human embryonic stem cells for vision restoration.
-Dr. Aramant was Principal Investigator on several Small Business grants from NIH for developing the transplantation instruments.
+Dr. Seiler is working on developing human embryonic stem cells into transplantable sheets of retina.
+She received a grant from the California Institute for Regenerative Medicine (CIRM) to develop 3D retina with RPE from human embryonic stem cells for vision restoration.
+These experiments are still in the preclinical phase.

 ©2017 Ocular Transplantation LLC